microe/tvgrabpyAPI/README.md

  * No need for anybody who wants to create a grabber to know much about Python.
 You mainly must write one or more json data_defs defining one or more sources.
 These are [DataTreeGrab data_defs](https://github.com/tvgrabbers/DataTree/wiki/data_def_language) with some specific extensions.
  * All retrieved data is stored in an sqlite database which:
   * speeds up data retrieval
-  * makes it possible to repeatetly access the data again while off-line
+  * makes it possible to repeatedly access the data again while off-line

- * Extensive list of user-settable options to give a user maximum oportunity to adapt the program to his or her need.
+ * Extensive list of user-settable options to give a user maximum opportunity to adapt the program to his or her need.
- * User setable genre translation tables with developer settable defaults.
+ * User settable genre translation tables with developer settable defaults.
  * Multiple language support (currently English and Dutch).
  * data_def updates are automatic.
  * theTVDB.com lookup.